gmac/constellation-js/README.md

 	grid.joinNodes('mom', 'sister', 'brother');
 	grid.joinNodes('mom', 'brother', 'friend');

-In the above example, we have a node graph with data attributes but no coordinates.
-However, using the weight and estimate functions of the Constellation grid's a-star pathfinder, we can still configure an intelligent search to navigate the graph via data attributes.
-For example, let's map a path between "sister" and "friend" nodes, while adhering to a path through the youngest members (lowest net age):
+In the above example we have a node graph defined by data attributes, but no coordinates.
+However, using the *weight* and *estimate* functions of a Constellation grid's A-star pathfinder, we can still configure an intelligent search to navigate the graph via data attributes.
+For example, let's map a path between `"sister"` and `"friend"` nodes while adhering to a route with the lowest net age:

 	var weightFunct = function(last, current) {
 		return last.data.age + current.data.age;